Gbuomprisco/ngx-chips/README.md

 ## API

 Properties:
-- placeholder (string): The placeholder of the input for entering new terms.
+- placeholder <string>: The placeholder of the input for entering new terms.
-- secondaryPlaceholder (string): The placeholder of the input for entering new terms when there are 0 items entered.
+- secondaryPlaceholder <string>: The placeholder of the input for entering new terms when there are 0 items entered.
-- maxItems (number): the maximum number of items it is possible to enter.
+- maxItems <number>: the maximum number of items it is possible to enter.
-- readonly (boolean): sets the tag input static, not allowing deletion/addition of the items entered.
+- readonly <boolean>: sets the tag input static, not allowing deletion/addition of the items entered.
-- separatorKeys (string[]): array of keyboard keys with which is possible to define the key for separating terms.
+- separatorKeys <string[]>: array of keyboard keys with which is possible to define the key for separating terms.
 By default. only Enter is the defined key.
+- transform (item: string) => string: a function that takes as argument the value of an item, and returns a string with the new value when appended.
+If the method returns null/undefined/false, the item gets rejected.

 Events:
 - onAdd(item: string): event fired when an item has been added
 - onRemove(item: string): event fired when an item has been removed
+- onSelect(item: string): event fired when an item has been selected

 Examples: